And now, the thrilling conclusion:

 Trying to find the filming location for the final crucifixion scene from Monty Python’s Life of Brian was the detail that drove me the craziest while my friend Ryan and I were planning our Ultimate Nerd Road Trip through Tunisia.

 No one on the internet, anywhere, had any tips on where to find it.
 But somewhere, in some old interview, Michael Palin mentioned El Haddej, a tiny village within the town of Matmata.

-Ryan and I had been drawn to Matmata to stay at the Hotel Sidi Driss, otherwise known as Luke Skywalker’s house (but that’s another blog for another time).
+Ryan and I had been drawn to Matmata to stay at the Hotel Sidi Driss, otherwise known as Luke Skywalker’s house (click here for photos/video from our stay!).
 When we arrived at the hotel, the manager asked us if we’d like a tour of the local area and offered us a guide named Ahmed.
 Instead of opting for the tour, I pulled up the crucifixion screenshot on my phone and asked the manager if he recognized the location.
 It was a long shot, but he actually said there were some Australians in town recently on the same mission, and Ahmed had helped them find the spot!

 Believe it or not, this wasn’t even the luckiest break of the evening…

 We hopped in our car with Ahmed and he directed us to a dirt trail off the main road that ran through El Haddej.
 After a few yards we had to proceed on foot, and Ahmed guided us along a twisting, unmarked path.

 Matmata is known for its traditional “troglodyte” dwellings, which are basically pits dug into the earth, with rooms carved into the pit’s walls that allow the residents to escape the desert heat.
 We did our best not to fall into anyone’s living room, and dodged other non-specific holes in the ground as well.